marouane-tabib/api-modular/README.md

 Welcome to the **Laravel Modular API Project**!
 This project is designed with a robust **modular API architecture**, leveraging [Nwidart Laravel Modules](https://github.com/nWidart/laravel-modules) to promote separation of concerns and enhance **maintainability**.
 It incorporates strong **security features** and **automated documentation**, making it a powerful solution for your API needs. 📜

+Ready to get started?
+Check out the [Installation Guide](#installation) to set it up! 📜

 ---

 ## Why Choose This Project? 🤔